duartegroup/resources/tutorials/git/README.md

 fork to the base repository.

 Opening a PR will notify the maintainer of the repository that there are changes that you would like to contribute to the main (base) repository.
-When opening a PR it's useful to add what the purpose is, and in this case some data to support that here the values of the errors will be important!
+When opening a PR it's useful to add what the purpose is, and some supporting data (i.e. here the value of the errors)

 ***

 #### 6. Rebasing

-**TODO**
+If there have been edits elsewhere in the code between you forking the repository and opening the PR these will need to be incorporated into your version of the code before a PR can be merged.
+The easiest way to do this is to `rebase` your fork onto the base master branch.

+In GitKraken hit the '+' button while hovering over REMOTE on the left-hand side then add the duatregroup version of the repository as an additional remote.
+You should now see a new branch, which you can drag and drop your local master branch onto, then select Rebase onto master.